Working as a Peace Officer

 Every female Officer has her own unique perspective on how being a woman affects her role as a Correctional Officer.
 Some officers do not give their gender much thought, and others find their role to be unique.
 All Correctional Officers receive the same training and must perform the same duties.
 Women have proven that they are up to the challenge of working in Corrections, and are a valuable asset to the team.

-The advantage of having such a diverse workforce is that everyone works as a team to communicate with offenders and keep the facility operating well.
+The advantage of having such a diverse workforce is that everyone works as a team to communicate with incarcerated individuals and keep the facility operating well.
 Every woman can consider a career in law enforcement.
 Do not be intimidated – be confident!
 You can do it.

-Help rehabilitate offenders and improve the safety of California
+Help rehabilitate incarcerated individuals and improve the safety of California

 At CDCR, each institution is like its own city, with its own characteristics and atmosphere.
 You will always have the support and quick response time from your fellow officers, working together as a team.